 Poetry and tea.
 Tea and poetry.

-That’s how I start my writing day, usually in my outdoor office.
+That’s how I start my writing day.

 My second book, Rainbow Crow, also from TS Poetry Press, is a children’s book of poetry, both in and out of form, about my favorite critter (crows!), with gorgeous illustrations by Hasani Browne.

 My newest book takes Charles Dickens’ A Christmas Carol and adds history, poetry, and writing prompts.
 Don’t wait for the holidays to have your house haunted pleasantly by this classic story from 1843.
 (And while you’re at it, cue up The Muppet Christmas Carol movie, for the songs alone!)